kaikanwu/bob2anki/README.md

 An Anki card should follow the [Minimum information principle](https://supermemo.guru/wiki/Minimum_information_principle).

 ## Features
-Testing:
-- Basic translation.
-- Pronunciation.
+Core:
+- Translation: based on LLM.
+- Pronunciation: based on TTS.
 - Add to Anki, and specify the deck name.

+Translation Support:
+- OpenAI
+- DeepSeek
+- Grok

+TTS Support:
-- Support OpenAI API.
+- OpenAI

 Not yet:
 - Support more AI providers.
-- Stream response.
 - Improve prompt.

 ## How to use